wireless90/ProcessInjector.NET/README.md

 # Hollowing our Victim Process

-To hollow out our victim process, we need to unmap it from the memory, since its already currently loaded into memory but in a suspended state.
+Great!
+Now we have the victim's `ImageBase`.
+We are going to hollow out the victim's memory starting from its `ImageBase`.

 We will be using the function `ZwUnmapViewOfSection`.